gearglow/ReptiliaWithATwist/The List - Notes.md

 ## Plot Points

+- [x] Elysia pulls Snape into Elysium, where Lily tears him a new one and James apologizes.
+Snape becomes an ally, though he's still a prickly little bastard.
+Still, Elysia does need a magical adult on her team who *isn't* a Weasley or blindly following Dumbledore.

 - What to do about Draco?
 Now that Lucius is out of the picture, how does he change?
 And how does he react to Elysia as a girl?

 - Ginny x Draco/Dorea?
 Not immediately, of course, but as Draco realizes Lucius is out of the picture, and Narcissa walks away from her marriage once Sirius is exonerated, Draco starts thinking for themself.
 Ginny is still recovering from being possessed by the Diary, and the two find common ground in that process of rebuilding themselves.